fprobo/QRDownloader/README.md

 # QR Downloader

-Script that downloads the file through a QR code from its context menu.
+Script that downloads the file through a QR code from its context menu in the same network.

 ### Installation
 ```bash